JasonSwingen/js-outdoors/_posts/2019-02-25-lake-trout-ice-fishing-lake-superior.md

 Spool up your reel with at least 100 yards of line of 10-20lb braid.
 Lake trout are typically caught in deep water and can easily pull 100 feet of line on their long powerful runs.
 Braid is important in order to set the hook in deep water as well as keep your line from bowing in in the current.

 I prefer to tie on 10-20ft of 10-20lb flourocarbon.
 Lake Superior has extremely clear water so using a strong nearly invisible leader is important.
-You can connent your leader to your braid using a variety of [fishing knots](/fishing/What-Knot-To-Know/), like the [double uni knot](/fishing/What-Knot-To-Know/#Double%20Uni), or my personal favorite braid to flouro connection the [FG knot](/fishing/What-Knot-To-Know/#FG).
+You can connect your leader to your braid using a variety of [fishing knots](/fishing/What-Knot-To-Know/), like the [double uni knot](/fishing/What-Knot-To-Know/#Double%20Uni), or my personal favorite braid to flouro connection the [FG knot](/fishing/What-Knot-To-Know/#FG).

 ### Lures

 ![Lake Trout Lures](/images/Lake_Trout_Lures.jpg)

 See a pattern?
 Smelt is the number one food source for lake trout That means white lures are your best bet.
-Having some orange, chartreuse, or pink can also be benefitial during certain conditions.
+Having some orange, chartreuse, or pink can also be beneficial during certain conditions.

 Leave your finesse at home, because when it comes to lake trout they can be extremely aggressive and will swim the entire depth of water your are fishing to attach your bait.
 The basics include loud, smelly, and white.
 You can get bites off of jigging raps, rattling traps, spoons, tube jigs, swim baits, bucktails, and other similar jigs.
 Half ounce jigs are about as light as you'll want to fish and during some conditions fishing lures up to 2 ounces may be ideal.